pingbird/boxy/README.md

 ## Miscellaneous

-The [utils](https://pub.dev/documentation/boxy/latest/utils/utils-library.html) library provides extensions with dozens of axis-dependant method for `BoxConstraints`, `Size`, `Offset`, and more.
+The [utils](https://pub.dev/documentation/boxy/latest/utils/utils-library.html) library provides extensions with dozens of axis-dependant methods on `BoxConstraints`, `Size`, `Offset`, and more.
 These extensions make writing directional layouts significantly less cumbersome.

 The [OverflowPadding](https://pub.dev/documentation/boxy/latest/padding/OverflowPadding-class.html) widget is similar to Padding but allows the child to overflow when given negative insets.